berdal84/split-column/README.md

 | -------- | ------- |
 | Matrix   | 1;2;3;4 |

-By running the command `python main.py -i "csv/example/example_01.csv" -c "version"`, we can generate a new file `csv/example/example_01_output.csv` with the following content:
+By running the command `python main.py --input csv/example/example_01.csv --columns version`, we can generate a new file `csv/example/example_01_output.csv` with the following content:

 | title    | version |
 | -------- | ------- |